When is Rise of Skywalker on Disney+? How to watch latest Star Wars film online - TheNewsTrace

 The US digital launch date was moved ahead to 13th March, following the lead of a number of different early VOD releases.

-The Pressure surrounds you… let it carry you.
+The Power surrounds you… let it carry you.
 Get Star Wars: #TheRiseofSkywalker solely on Digital now: https://t.co/m6TQdmziiM pic.twitter.com/Jui4yDKr2I

 — Star Wars (@starwars) March 17, 2020